 Irene K. Rickus, MS, LMHC was appointed President and CEO for The Children's Home, Inc. on November 14, 2011.
 She is accountable to fulfill The Children's Home mission to unlock the potential of at-risk children and families by providing compassionate and effective services that create opportunities for success.

 Lawrence Cooper, MSW, LCSW has supervised prevention and intervention programs at the Children’s Home Network since 2001.
+Mr. Cooper is the model developer of KIN-TECH™.
 He has presented locally, statewide and nationally on his work with children and relative caregiver families.
 He was recognized as 2016 Social Worker of the Year by the National Association of Social Workers (NASW) Tampa Unit and the 2017 Social Worker of the Year by the Florida Coalition for Children and 2018 Child Welfare Champion Award from the Florida Department of Children and Families.
-He has successfully administered large community-based support services to children and families in the Tampa Bay area during his tenure at CHN and in his current role oversees SEEDS, Healthy Families, Children’s Board Family Resource Centers, Kinship and the Pinellas Support Team.
-He led a federally-funded Navigation grant, one of only seven awarded nationally from The Children’s Bureau under the 2008 Foster Connections legislation from 2012-2015.
+He has successfully administered large community-based support services to children and families in the Tampa Bay area during his tenure at CHN and in his current role oversees Kinship navigation services and Prevention & Intervention programs.
+He led one of only seven Kin Navigator grants awarded nationally from The Children’s Bureau under the 2008 Foster Connections legislation from 2012-2015.
 Additionally, Mr. Cooper serves as a Contributing Editor for GrandFamilies: The Contemporary Journal of Research, Practice and Policy.
 This journal will play an important role in extending knowledge, building collaborative partnerships, and promoting research relating to relative caregiver families.
 Mr. Cooper is a founding member of (GrOW) Grandfamilies Outcome Workgroup, that is studying the impact and benefits of Kinship Support Groups to caregivers.
 Mr. Cooper earned both his Master’s of Social Work degree in 1993 and his Bachelor of Arts degree in Psychology in 1990 at the University of South Florida (USF) in Tampa.

 Dr. Abhishek Pandey, MD is a sleep physician scientist with expertise in designing and implementing pragmatic healthy sleep prevention strategies and translation of evidence-based public health interventions into clinical practices and community settings to reduce the burden of sleep related disorders among vulnerable population in the United States.
 Dr. Pandey has conducted numerous clinical trials and self management interventions targeted at the reduction of sleep related burden among at risk populations, especially kinship and Grandparents taking care of Grandchildren.
 Overall, his work is focused on implementation of task-shifting strategies for management of sleep related disorders as well as promoting healthy sleep using a social justice lens and social determinant of health to pursue those individuals and groups facing health disparities.
 Dr. Pandey is committed to building our research program in collaboration with cross sector, multidisciplinary partners who contribute to a more responsive behavioral approach to healthy sleep and better understand how it impacts overall health for the most vulnerable populations